chatwoot/docs/docs/self-hosted/instagram-app-review.md

 ### Why You Are Requesting This Permission

+[BRAND_NAME] is a customer support platform that allows businesses to manage conversations across multiple messaging platforms — including Instagram, WhatsApp, Facebook, and more — through a unified inbox.

 This permission allows the platform to manage and respond to Instagram messages on behalf of the connected Instagram Business account.

 It is used to: